muratk5n/thirdwave/en/2022/01/particles-and-ai.md

 decade ago they could be forgiven bcz the hardware "wasn't there yet".
 Now it is.
 Where is Artif.
 General Intelligence?...

+One could say one of the most difficult computations in physics is the simulation of fluids (for which we have the proper equations for).
+But we don't use particles to simulate fluids, then why use such approach for "brain particles (neurons)"?...

-There is a term in FD formulas that says 'if there is a pressure difference between two regions there will be a force between those regions, from high to low'.
+It's all about the formula.
+If one looks at fluid dynamics formulas, there is a term there that says 'if there is a pressure difference between two regions there will be a force between those regions, from high to low'.
 Declerative, broad statement... works brilliantly.
 Later when we compute the FD formula we cut its field into little regions, and either average over them (one method), or look at the edge points (another method).
 IOW we work with things we can measure, and relate them, discretize later.

 Nature doesn't give a shit about pressure.
 It can send off one trillion particles one way, another trillion another way, the ones